fmorenovr/gonv/Readme.md

 # Golang + Environment = gonv

-gonv (Golang eNVironment) is a Golang implementation to manage environment variables in system.
+gonv (Golang eNVironment) is a Golang implementation to manage environment variables in operating system.
 You can see an extended doc in [godocs](https://godoc.org/github.com/Jenazads/gonv).

 Install it writing in terminal: